 - Tensile strength (less likely to tear versus other materials)

-- Less film residue on shrink film sealing blades
+- Less film residue on sealing blades

 POF is especially good for heavy products due to its tensile strength, as well as products with sharp edges.

-PVC stands for “polyvinyl chloride,” and was the most commonly used type of heat shrink film material until POF was discovered.
+PVC stands for “polyvinyl chloride,” and was the most commonly used type of heat shrink material until POF was discovered.
 It’s used mainly for wrapping single objects, like a DVD case.

 PVC is a more affordable option when compared to POF films, but it does come with some caveats.